BinaryMoon/MasterWP/_pages/privacy.md

 ### What is this Privacy Policy for?

-This privacy policy is for this website [masterwp.co] and governs the privacy of its users who choose to use it.
+This privacy policy is for this website, [MasterWP](https://masterwp.co), and governs the privacy of its users who choose to use it.

 The policy sets out the different areas where user privacy is concerned and outlines the obligations & requirements of the users, the website and website owners.
 Furthermore the way this website processes, stores and protects user data and information will also be detailed within this policy.